 3. Adding Clear CTAs/Opt-out Links

 While writing the content of your email, you should also decide on a clear CTA — signup, download, purchase, submit, etc. It should be the focus of your email copy, and all your content should be directed toward it.

 However, in case the user isn’t interested, your email should also have an opt-out/unsubscribe option.
 It shouldn’t be hidden, nor should it be behind a login wall.
 The opt-out link should ideally take you to the next page, which should display a short text telling the user that they have been unsubscribed.

 4. Spam Prevention

+This is one of the most important points in this email marketer’s cheat sheet.
 There are many steps you can take to ensure that your email doesn’t get stuck in the spam folder.
 First, make sure that your email doesn’t have problems such as capital letters in the subject, unstructured phrases, or excessive punctuation marks because these types of emails are bound to land your email in the spam folder.

 Your email should also be GDPR-compliant and follow the CAN-SPAM requirements.
 These are legal protocols, such as ways of processing personal information and preserving the legitimate interest of the email leader.

 Marketers should also clean their mailing lists from time to time.
 If you see users on your mailing list who haven’t opened your emails in a long time, it’s very likely that they are no longer interested in your emails and may have marked your emails as spam instead.

 The best way to beat spam filters is to send personalized emails based on list segmentation and customer personas.
 This technique is called hyper-personalization.